gphippard/Rules_Archival_Description/_revisions/7-2_Admin-Bio.md

 ---
 layout: single
-title: "ARCHIVAL DESCRIPTION AREA: Administrative history/Biographical sketch [^25]"
+title: "ARCHIVAL DESCRIPTION AREA: Administrative history/Biographical sketch"
 permalink: /archival-description-area/
 toc: true
 toc_label: "On this page"
 toc_sticky: true
 ---

 ## 7.2A.
-Administrative history.
+Administrative history.[^25]

 At the highest level of description give information about the history of the corporate body responsible for the creation and/or accumulation and use of the unit being described as a whole.
 At subordinate levels, give information about the history of the corporate body responsible for the creation and/or accumulation and use of the unit being described.